Easy Shrimp Bisque

 How many days will it Stay Fresh in the Fridge?
 You can store it in a sealed container and keep it chilled for up to 3 days only.

-This recipe for Easy Shrimp Bisque is very simple, easy to make and one your family will enjoy!
+This recipe for Easy Shrimp Bisque is very simple, easy to make, and one your family will enjoy!

 With a few staple ingredients and some frozen shrimp, you too can make this restaurant-style bisque in no time.

-Wheather it be a starting dish for entertaining or a weeknight comfort food for a chilly night for the family, this easy shrimp bisque will be a great hit!
+Whether it be a starting dish for entertaining or a weeknight comfort food for a chilly night for the family, this easy shrimp bisque will be a great hit!

-Other Bisques, Soups and Stews You’ll Love…
+Additional Bisques, Soups, and Stews You’ll Love…

 - 3 Tbsp. olive oil

-- 2/3 cups thinly sliced carrot (about1 medium carrot)
+- 2/3 cups thinly sliced carrot (about 1 medium carrot)